 (There is a fantastic article about the birth and definition of power pop music over at Magnet magazine.
 I highly recommend you go read it.)

-Spotify Playlists: Five Decades of Power Pop Music
+Five Decades of Power Pop Music

 Spotify playlist link: 1960s Power Pop – Birth of Power Pop and the Bubblegum Era